google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files/cli.md

 workbox.precaching.precacheAndRoute([]);
 ```

-This piece of code will be replaced by the CLI with the list of files (See
+This piece of code will be replaced by the CLI with the list of files.
+(See
-the next section).
+the next section.)

 ## Inject a Manifest with the CLI